TradeHIP3 guide

 TradeHIP3 may receive referral rewards when eligible users use our links.
 Content is educational and not financial advice.

 Hyperliquid has evolved through a series of Improvement Proposals (HIPs).
-Here’s how HIP-1, HIP-2, and HIP-3 fit together.
+Here’s how HIP-1, HIP-2, and HIP-3 fit together, and what each one changes for traders evaluating builder-deployed markets.

 HIP-1: The Foundation